joeynmt/joeynmt/README.md

 or speed through engineering or training tricks since this often goes in hand with an increase in code complexity and a decrease in readability. :eyes:

-However, JoeyNMT re-implements baselines from major publications.
+However, Joey NMT re-implements baselines from major publications.

 Check out the detailed [documentation](https://joeynmt.readthedocs.io) and our [paper](https://arxiv.org/abs/1907.12484).

 ## Contributors
-JoeyNMT was initially developed and is maintained by [Jasmijn Bastings](https://github.com/bastings) (University of Amsterdam) and [Julia Kreutzer](https://juliakreutzer.github.io/) (Heidelberg University), now both at Google Research.
+Joey NMT was initially developed and is maintained by [Jasmijn Bastings](https://github.com/bastings) (University of Amsterdam) and [Julia Kreutzer](https://juliakreutzer.github.io/) (Heidelberg University), now both at Google Research.
 [Mayumi Ohta](https://www.cl.uni-heidelberg.de/statnlpgroup/members/ohta/) at Heidelberg University is continuing the legacy.

 Welcome to our new contributors :hearts:, please don't hesitate to open a PR or an issue if there's something that needs improvement!

 ## Features
-JoeyNMT implements the following features (aka the minimalist toolkit of NMT :wrench:):
+Joey NMT implements the following features (aka the minimalist toolkit of NMT :wrench:):
 - Recurrent Encoder-Decoder with GRUs or LSTMs
 - Transformer Encoder-Decoder
 - Attention Types: MLP, Dot, Multi-Head, Bilinear